Australia shares sag as Fed minutes weigh on bank stocks; NZ rises

 (Updates to close)

-July 6 Australian shares edged lower on Thursday, with the financial sector slipping after the Federal Reserve's policy minutes showed a lack of consensus on the pace of U.S. interest rate increases.
+July 6 (Reuters) - Australian shares edged lower on Thursday, with the financial sector slipping after the Federal Reserve's policy minutes showed a lack of consensus on the pace of U.S. interest rate increases.

 The S&P/ASX 200 index was down 0.1 percent or 4.45 points to 5,758.80 at the close of trade.
 The benchmark fell 0.4 percent on Wednesday.